quantifiedketonian/quantifiedketonian.github.io/about.md

 ---
 My name is Justin Mitchell and I'm the man behind the blog.

 I started this blog as a way to document my journey through ketosis as I attempt to fix my "undiagnosed" deranged metabolism.
+I am not a medical expert.
+I am not a ketogenic expert.
+And I am not a biology/chemistry/scientific expert.
+I'm just a guy trying to hack my way to better health.

 My journey to the ketogenic diet started several years ago when I was in graduate school at the University of Michigan (Go Blue!) and I got my 23andMe results (before the FDA changed everything).
 When I got my results, I discovered that I had 2 times the risk of getting Type 2 Diabetes as the average population.
 As a healthy 20-something, I freaked out for a few days (because I was studying the public health side of Type 2 Diabetes at school and had learned about the biology and physiology of the disease in undergrad).
 So I began my journey down the rabbit hole of how to reduce my risk of diabetes in non-genetic ways (since that was already set in stone).